nickangtc/nickang-blog-gatsby/content/blog/2016-09-23-faster-less-distracting-research/index.md

 I like where I am right now.
 I feel like some of the worst days are behind me, at least when it comes to creating a server for a web application.
 I _know_ conceptually and practically how to set one up and how it works, even though it might take a while.
 It wasn’t easy getting here, but interest and grit got me through, and I look back smiling.

 More adventures ahead!

-—

-PS.
-If you have seen my research dashboard project [Spidey](http://spidey-dash.herokuapp.com/) and have feedback, feel free to leave a comment.